A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions: Related Work

-Many recent approaches leverage machine learning techniques to accelerate numerical linear algebra computations. \citet{ackmann:2020:machine} use supervised learning to compute preconditioners from fully-connected feed-forward networks in semi-implicit time stepping for weather and climate models. \citet{sappl:2019:deep} use convolutional neural networks (CNNs) to learn banded approximate inverses for discrete Poisson equations arising in incompressible flows discretized over voxelized spatial domains.
-However, their loss functions is the condition number of the preconditioned operator which is prohibitively costly at high resolution. \citet{ozbay:2021:poissoncnn} also use CNN to approximate solutions to Poisson problems arising in incompressible flow discretized over voxelized domains, however they do not learn a preconditioner and their approach only supports two-dimensional square domains.
-Our approach is most similar to those of \citet{tompson:2017:accelerating} and \citet{kanedo:2023:dcdm} who also consider discrete Poisson equations over voxelized fluid domains, however our lighter-weight network outperforms them and generalizes to a wider class of boundary conditions. \citet{li:2023:learningpcg} build on the approach of \citet{sappl:2019:deep}, but use a more practical loss function based on the supervised difference between the inverse of their preconditioner times a vector and its image under the matrix under consideration.
+\citet{ackmann:2020:machine} use supervised learning to compute preconditioners from fully-connected feed-forward networks in semi-implicit time stepping for weather and climate models. \citet{sappl:2019:deep} use convolutional neural networks (CNNs) \citep{lecunconv} to learn banded approximate inverses for discrete Poisson equations arising in incompressible flows discretized over voxelized spatial domains.
+However, their loss function is the condition number of the preconditioned operator, which is prohibitively costly at high resolution. \citet{ozbay:2021:poissoncnn} also use CNNs to approximate solutions to Poisson problems arising in incompressible flow discretized over voxelized domains, but they do not learn a preconditioner and their approach only supports two-dimensional square domains.
+Our approach is most similar to those of \citet{tompson:2017:accelerating} and \citet{kanedo:2023:dcdm}, who also consider discrete Poisson equations over voxelized fluid domains, however our lighter-weight network outperforms them and generalizes to a wider class of boundary conditions. \citet{li:2023:learningpcg} build on the approach of \citet{sappl:2019:deep}, but use a more practical loss function based on the supervised difference between the inverse of their preconditioner times a vector and its image under the matrix under consideration.
 Their preconditioner is the product of easily invertible, sparse lower triangular matrices.
-Notably, their approach works on disretizations over unstructured meshes. \citet{gotz:2018:bjacobi} learn Block-Jacobi preconditioners using deep CNNs.
-The choice of optimal blocking is unclear for unstructured discretizations, and they use machine learning techniques to improve upon the selection.\\ \\ Various works use hybrid deep learning/multigrid techniques.
-For example, the UNet \citep{ronneberger:2015:unet} and MSNet architectures \citep{mathieu:2016:deep} are similar to a multigrid V-cycle in terms of data flow, as noted by \citet{cheng:2021:using} and \citet{azulay:2023:multihelmoltz}. \citet{cheng:2021:using} use the multi-scale network architecture MSNet to approximate the solution of Poisson equations arising in plasma flow problems.
+Notably, their approach works on discretizations over unstructured meshes. \citet{gotz:2018:bjacobi} learn Block-Jacobi preconditioners using deep CNNs.
+The choice of optimal blocking is unclear for unstructured discretizations, and they use machine learning techniques to improve upon the selection. \citet{kopanivcakova:2024:deeponet} develop a general collection of neural DeepONet preconditioners.
+The most effective of these is akin to a model reduction technique with a set of reduced basis functions taken from a trained DeepONet.
+However, each application of the preconditioner itself requires solving a large (usually dense) linear system.\\ \\ Numerous recent works use neural network architectures that are analogous to a multigrid hierarchy. \citet{he2019mgnet} analyzed the similarities between the structure of a convolutional network and that of the multigrid method, and proposed their novel multigrid-structured network MagNet.
+The UNet \citep{ronneberger:2015:unet} and MSNet architectures \citep{mathieu:2016:deep} are similar to a multigrid V-cycle in terms of data flow, as noted by \citet{cheng:2021:using} and \citet{azulay:2023:multihelmoltz}. \citet{cheng:2021:using} use the multi-scale network architecture MSNet to approximate the solution of Poisson equations arising in plasma flow problems.
 However, they only consider flows over a square domain in 2D. \citet{azulay:2023:multihelmoltz} note the similarity between the multi-scale UNet architecture and a multigrid V-cycle.
 They use this structure to learn preconditioners for the solution of heterogeneous Helmholtz equations. \citet{eliasof:2023:multigrid} also use a multigrid-like architecture for a general class of problems. \citet{huang:2023:optimalmultigrid} use deep learning to generate multigrid smoothers at each grid resolution that effectively smooth high frequencies: CNNs generate the smoothing stencils from matrix entries at each level in the multigrid hierarchy.
 This is similar to our boundary-condition-dependent stencils, however we note that our network is lighter-weight and allowed to vary at a larger scale during learning.
-Furthermore, optimal stencils are known for the problems considered in this work, and we provide evidence that our solvers outperforms them.
+Furthermore, optimal stencils are known for the problems considered in this work, and we provide evidence that our solver outperforms them.